-A Skeleton Technologies ultracapacitor pack for shuttles and AGVs on show at LogiMAT 2018.
+A Skeleton Technologies ultracapacitor pack for shuttles and AGVs.

 One of the ways to do this is to increase productivity and reduce headcount in the manufacturing and warehousing sectors.
 The use of automated machines to produce goods is not a new thing in itself, but the use of automated vehicles to either carry a product or parts of it while it is being manufactured or when it is stocked in a warehouse is gaining momentum and started only recently.